How Much Is a French Bulldog? 2026 Price Guide by Color, Breeder & Quality

 • Fawn French Bulldogs display a coat that can range from light tan to a deep reddish tan.
 The fawn color is smooth and even, often with a black mask around the nose and eyes.

 • Fawn Frenchies are in high demand because of their classic look.
-The color is fully recognized, and there aren’t linked health issues specific to the fawn gene.
+The color is fully recognized, and there aren’t any linked health issues specific to the fawn gene.
 Fawn puppies are often more available compared to rare colors.

 Rare and Exotic Color Variations